Her kiss will shatter realms…

 Buy the DragonFate Series in Print

 Buy the DragonFate series (so far) in print from Deborah and receive your copies signed.
 This bundle includes the mass market paperback of Maeve’s Book of Beasts, plus the trade paperbacks of Dragon’s Kiss, Dragon’s Heart and Dragon’s Mate.
-THIS BUNDLE WILL SHIP IN NOVEMBER BUT PAYPAL WILL CHARGE YOU WHEN YOU ORDER.
 The price is in US dollars and includes postage to the US or Canada.

 An excerpt from Dragon’s Mate